-Stand for State is Penn State's bystander intervention initiative which focuses on interrupting situations related to sexual and relationship violence, mental health concerns, acts of bias, and risky drinking.
-It launched university-wide in January 2016 and is built upon the premise that in order to reduce harm on campus, a cultural shift is necessary.
+Stand for State is Penn State's bystander intervention initiative which focuses on interrupting situations related to sexual and relationship violence, mental health concerns,

 There are two ways that bystanders can take action and contribute to that cultural shift:

 1. Reactive Choices: The 4D's are options a bystander can use to respond to concerning situations in a safe and effective way.